Recognizing and Eliciting Weakly Single Crossing Profiles on Trees

+In this section, we first present some structural properties of weakly single-crossing profiles on trees and then exploit them to design our polynomial time algorithm for \SCTR.
+At a high-level, our algorithm for recognizing weakly single-crossing profiles on trees first find a set of preferences which when included in the input preference profile, must be a single-crossing profile on trees if the input preference profile was indeed weakly single-crossing on trees.
+Towards that, we investigate some structural aspects of single-crossing and weakly single-crossing preference profiles on trees.
+These structural results will be crucial to decide the set of preferences that we will add to the input preference profile to make it single-crossing on trees (if at all it is possible, that is, if the input preference profile is weakly single-crossing on trees).
+We now present our algorithm in detail.

-In this section, we present our polynomial time algorithm for the \SCTR problem.
-We begin with bounding the number of distinct preferences in a profile which is single crossing with respect to some tree.
-We remark that the exact same bound of \Cref{lem:size_upper_bound} is known for the single crossing profiles~\cite{deycross}.
+We begin with bounding the number of distinct preferences in a profile which is single-crossing with respect to some tree.
+We remark that the exact same bound of \Cref{lem:sizeupperbound} is known for the single-crossing profiles~\cite{DBLP:journals/scw/ElkindFS20}.